 Method:

-Weights of group members were collected by multiplying each member’s mass by 10.
+Weights of group members were collected by multiplying each member’s mass by 10 (the gravitational acceleration of the Earth rounded up to the nearest whole number) (University of Winnipeg, 1999).

-Height of staircase was measured.
+Height of staircase was measured by extending measuring tape from bottom to top of stairs and recording reading.

 Each student ran up entire staircase in his or her fastest speed possible whilst being timed.

-Times for each student were recorded.
+Times for each student were recorded using what????.

-Steps 3 and 4 were repeated for each member.
+Steps 3 and 4 were repeated an extra time for each member.

 Times were averaged for each student across his or her two trials.